How to Do a Kitchen Risk Assessment in Hospitality

 9. Fire

-All persons in the premises will be affected if fire were to break out at the venue What are you already doing to control the risks?
+All persons in the premises will be affected if fire were to break out.
+Describe who could be harmed and how.

 What good answers look like: